Connect with us

 February 11, 1918

-He was a native of Floyd County and retired foreman with International Harvester for 30 years.
+He was a native of Floyd County, Indiana, and a retired foreman with International Harvester for 30 years.
 He was an Army veteran of World War II and a member of Hobart Beach Post No. 1693 and the Bonnie Sloan American Legion.

 More in